 San Marzano DOP tomatoes were recently showcased during a special dinner held at Chef Marc’s Italian Steakhouse inside the Ahern Hotel, 300 W. Sahara Ave, Las Vegas.
 He demonstrated for invited guests the deliciousness of using San Marzano DOP tomatoes.

-San Marzano DOP tomatoes’ specialness has been showcased on CNN’s hit show, Stanley Tucci: Searching for Italy, as he walked through the fields of the tomatoes and tasted authentic dishes created with the San Marzano DOP tomatoes.
+The tomatoes’ specialness has been showcased on CNN’s hit show, Stanley Tucci: Searching for Italy, as he walked through the fields of the tomatoes and tasted authentic dishes created with it.

 Homemade Tomato Soup